mtmcphail/PyCitySchools/README.md

 While the individual math and reading results and their respective percentages are lower than the #3 ranked school, Griffin High School, the percentage of Thomas High School 10-12 grade students that passed both math and reading is still higher than the percentage of 9th - 12th grade Griffin students that passed both tests.

-Not surprising, the adjustment in THS data did not have an effect on the bottom 5 schools:
+Not surprising, the adjustment in THS data did not have an effect on the **bottom 5 schools**:
 ![Bottom_5](./Resources/bottom_5_updt.png)